Understanding repository partitioning

 A repository is one of the core components that enable you to manage your automation workspace (automations and files).
 Partitioning helps you scale your repositories and optimize the performance of repository-related operations such as check-in and check-out.

 Note: The repository partitioning feature requires the Enterprise Platform license.
-See Enterprise Platform.
+For more information on the supported version for this feature, see Enterprise Platform.

 Overview